istmarc/ten/README.md

 ## Tensor classes

 The library is build around a core tensor class `tensor<T>` that provide efficient storage (column major and row major) and manipulation of multidimensional arrays through operator overloading.
 Operations are implemented using techniques such as SIMD instructions and cache friendly memory access.
 Error handling is minimized, instead of throwing exceptions, the library relies on the user to validate inputs and manage potential issues.
-Other classes such as `sparse_tensor<T>`, `diagonal<T>`, `view<T>`, `col<T>`, and `row<T>` are planned.
+Other classes such as `sparse_tensor<T>`, `diagonal<T>`, `view<T>`, `col<T>`, and `row<T>` are implemented.

 ## Expressions API